Gingernetics/Storytime/README.md

 		`create [filename]` - creates the new story
-		`read [filename]` - reads the contents of the chosen file `edit [filename]` - appends the user additions to the file
+		`read [filename]` - reads the contents of the chosen file `edit [filename]` - appends the user additions to the file `remove [filename]` - removes the chosen file

+	File manupulation is limited to the stories directory, which does not include subdirectories.

 ###Known Bugs